 Day 2: A Three-Hour Guided Tour of Prague

 The next morning we wake early, enjoy another lovely breakfast at the hotel, and head out to the Old Town Square (Staromestski namesti) to meet up with our guide for a three-hour walking tour of Prague.

 We choose the “Explore Prague Historical Tour,” which starts in the Square and circles around the City.
 This tour hits many of the well-known and influential historical sites.
 The Astronomical Clock, the Medieval City Walls, the Dancing House, the Jewish Quarter (including the old Jewish cemetery), and Letna Park (great view of the City from there) were among our stops.

 The Naked Tour Guide provides several different walking tours in Prague.
 These folks do awesome, small group tours, with never more than eight people on tour.

 Our Guide on this Visit Prague Walking Tour

 Imogen is from the US and just finishing up her master’s in international studies at the local university.
 She is very engaging and knowledgeable about Prague.
 I spend so much time listening to Imogen; I often forget to take photos.

 But the third picture below kind of sums up the city.
-The building on the right all original from 1190, and the building on the left 1890.
+The building on the right is from 1190, and the building on the left 1890.
 This place has been around for a while.

 Imogen takes the time to get to know each of the couples in the group and give suggestions on their coming travels.
 I’d highly advise giving these guys a try when visiting Prague.